jolineduong/Final-Project-Tableau/README.md

 # Final-Project-Tableau

 ## Project/Goals
-## Create a tableau dashboard of 5 visuals that answered a question I came up, based on the data set I chose.
+## Create a tableau dashboard of 5 visuals that answers a question I came up, based on the data set I chose.

 ## Process
 ### Pick a topic that interested me